Mayin/plantstation/docs/readme.md

 record_id |

 ### DynamoDB
-The end of our pipeline is the DynamoDB version of this table as shown below.
+The end of this pipeline is the DynamoDB version of this table as shown below.
 <img alt="Table on DynamoDB" src="https://raw.githubusercontent.com/mariotalavera/plantstation/master/docs/images/awslogs.PNG" width="70%">

 This concludes the first step into this second iteration of arduino for me.
 Having all the sensor data logged to AWS greatly expands the possibilities of where to go next.